Kuala Lumpur: Architecture

 Independence coupled with rapid economic growth from the 1970s to the 1990s and with Islam being the official religion in the country, has resulted in the construction of buildings with a more local and Islamic flavour around the city.
 Many of these buildings derive their design from traditional Malay items such as the songkok and the keris.
 Some of these buildings have Islamic geometric motifs integrated into the designs of the building, due to Islamic restrictions on imitating nature through drawings.
 Examples of these buildings are Telekom Tower, Maybank Tower, Dayabumi Complex, and the Islamic Centre.
 Some buildings such as the Islamic Arts Museum Malaysia and National Planetarium have been built to masquerade as a place of worship, complete with dome and minaret, when in fact they are places of science and knowledge.
 The 452 m Petronas Towers are the tallest twin buildings in the world and were the tallest buildings in the country until being surpassed by The Exchange 106 by 1.7 meters in 2019.
 They were designed to resemble motifs found in Islamic art.

 Late modern and postmodern architecture began to appear in the late-1990s and early-2000s.
 With economic development, old buildings such as Bok House have been razed to make way for new ones.
 Buildings with all-glass shells exist throughout the city, with the most prominent examples being the Petronas Towers and Kuala Lumpur Convention Centre.
-Kuala Lumpur's central business district today has shifted to the Kuala Lumpur city centre (KLCC) where many new and tall buildings with modern and postmodern architecture fill the skyline.
-According to the World Tallest 50 Urban Agglomeration 2010 Projection by the Council on Tall Buildings and Urban Habitat, Kuala Lumpur ranks 10th among cities that have most buildings above 100 metres with a combined height of 34,035 metres from its 244 high-rise buildings.
+Kuala Lumpur's central business district today has shifted to the Kuala Lumpur city centre (KLCC), where many new and tall buildings with modern and postmodern architecture fill the skyline.
+According to the World Tallest 50 Urban Agglomeration 2010 Projection by the Council on Tall Buildings and Urban Habitat, Kuala Lumpur ranks 10th among cities that have the most buildings above 100 metres with a combined height of 34,035 metres from its 244 high-rise buildings.